wdporter/acim/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ---

-4.&emsp;I am the only one who can perform miracles indiscriminately, because I am the Atonement.
+4. I am the only one who can perform miracles indiscriminately, because I am the Atonement.
 ²You have a role in the Atonement which I will dictate to you.
 ³Ask me which miracles you should perform.
 ⁴This spares you needless effort, because you will be acting under direct communication.